apache/nuttx/configs/sure-pic32mx/README.txt

           CONFIG_CDCACM=y           : or the CDC/ACM serial driver (not both)

-      system/cdcacm -  The system/cdcacm program can be included as an function by uncommenting the following line in the appconfig file:
+      system/cdcacm -  The system/cdcacm program can be included as an function by dding the following to the NuttX configuration file:

         Application Configuration->Examples:
           CONFIG_SYSTEM_CDCACM=y  : Select apps/system/cdcacm